kbravo/252MemAlloc/README.md

 ---

 #### Future work
-- The pool/arena allocation strategy has significant implications for the overall memory layout
+- The pool/arena allocation strategy has significant implications for the overall memory layout and performance.